Cliveden: Interior

-Astor's aim was for the interior to resemble an Italian palazzo, thus complementing the exterior.
+Lord Astor's aim was for the interior to resemble an Italian palazzo, thus complementing the exterior.
 The ceiling and walls were panelled in English oak, with Corinthian columns and swags of carved flowers for decoration, all by architect Frank Pearson.
 The staircase newel posts are ornamented with carved figures representing previous owners (e.g. Buckingham and Orkney) by W.S.
 Frith.

-Astor installed a large 16th-century fireplace that was purchased from the Frederick Spitzer Sale (lot 1273) in June 1893.
-To the left of the fireplace is a portrait of Nancy, Lady Astor by the American portraitist John Singer Sargent.
+Lord Astor installed a large 16th-century fireplace that was purchased from the Frederick Spitzer sale (lot 1273) in June 1893.
+To the left of the fireplace is a portrait of Nancy, Lady Astor, by the American portraitist John Singer Sargent.
 The room was and still is furnished with 18th-century tapestries and suits of armour.

-Originally the floor was covered with Minton encaustic tiles (given to the Sutherlands by the factory) but Nancy Astor had them removed in 1906 and the present flagstones laid.
-Above the staircase is a painted ceiling by French artist Auguste Hervieu which depicts the Sutherlands' children painted as the four seasons, and is only surviving element of Barry's 1851–52 interior.
+Originally, the floor was covered with Minton encaustic tiles (given to the Sutherlands by the factory), but Nancy Astor had them removed in 1906 and the present flagstones laid.
+Above the staircase is a painted ceiling by French artist Auguste Hervieu, which depicts the Sutherlands' children painted as the four seasons, and it is the only surviving element of Barry's 1851–52 interior.

-The French Dining Room is so-called because the 18th-century Rococo panelling (or boiseries) came from the Château d'Asnières near Paris, a château which was leased to Louis XV and his mistress Madame de Pompadour as a hunting lodge.
-The panelling was sold in 1897 by Jules Allard to the 1st Lord Astor, who had it installed at Cliveden.
+The French Dining Room is so-called because the 18th-century Rococo panelling (or boiseries) came from Château d'Asnières near Paris, a château which was leased to Louis XV and his mistress Madame de Pompadour as a hunting lodge.
+The panelling was sold in 1897 by Jules Allard to the 1st Viscount Astor, who had it installed at Cliveden.
 The gilded panelling on a turquoise ground contains carvings of hares, pheasants, hunting dogs and rifles.
 The console tables and buffet were made in 1900 to match the room.

-The second largest room on the ground floor, after the Great Hall, was the original drawing room, which is used as the hotel's main dining room.

-Also on the ground floor is the library, panelled in cedar wood, which the Astors used to call the "cigar box",:181 and, next door, Nancy Astor's boudoir, which is used by the hotel as a meeting room.
+The second-largest room on the ground floor, after the Great Hall, was the original drawing room, which is used as the hotel's main dining room.
+Also on the ground floor is the library, panelled in cedar wood, which the Astors used to call the "cigar box".:181 Next door was Nancy Astor's boudoir, which is now used by the hotel as a meeting room.

-Upstairs there are a total of 10 bedroom suites divided equally over two floors.
+Upstairs, there are a total of 10-bedroom suites divided equally over two floors.
 The East wing was and still is guest accommodation, whereas the West wing was domestic offices that were converted into more bedrooms in 1994.